-As contemplated by the Concession Agreement, the Province and 407 ETR entered into a Police Services Agreement with a term commencing on January 1, 2012 until December 31, 2016, which was extended by one year, until December 31, 2017, to allow the parties to assess the impact, if any, of a recently constructed police detachment to be opened at Bathurst Street and Highway 407 ETR in 2018.
-In 2017, the parties entered into a new Police Services Agreement with a term commencing on January 1, 2018 until December 31, 2023.
-Under the new agreement, the OPP is solely responsible for determining the minimum level of police services to be provided, as well as for all operational policing decisions, including any matters relating to the application of any policing policy or procedure on Highway 407 ETR.
+As contemplated by the Concession Agreement, the Province and 407 ETR entered into an updated agreement (the "Police Services Agreement"), currently, with a term commencing on January 1, 2018 until December 31, 2023.
+Under the agreement, the OPP is solely responsible for determining the minimum level of police services to be provided, as well as for all operational policing decisions, including any matters relating to the application of any policing policy or procedure on Highway 407 ETR.
 407 ETR is responsible for the payment to the Province for the police services provided under the agreement on a cost recovery basis.
 An annual budget for police services that estimates the total cost for the upcoming year is provided by the Province to 407 ETR, and 407 ETR is invoiced 1/12th of such costs each month.
-An annual reconciliation and true-up of costs occurs based on actual police services costs incurred by the Province in the applicable year.
-All vehicles and equipment reasonably necessary and appropriate for the use of the OPP are provided by the Province, with the costs borne by 407 ETR.
-For 2017, the total estimated police services cost to 407 ETR was \$8,657,409, which will be reconciled against actual costs as described above.
-For 2016, the total actual police services cost to 407 ETR, after reconciliation, was \$7,403,247.
+An annual cost reconciliation and true-up occurs based on actual police services costs incurred by the Province in the applicable year.
+All vehicles and equipment reasonably necessary and appropriate for use by the OPP are provided by the Province, with the costs borne by 407 ETR.
+For 2019, the total estimated police services cost to 407 ETR was \$7,975,404, which will be reconciled against actual costs as described above.
+For 2018, the total actual police services cost to 407 ETR, after reconciliation, was \$6,772,651.